ledger/ledger.github.io/index.markdown

 Ledger is written by John Wiegley and released under the BSD license.
 It has also inspired several [Ports](Ports.html) to other languages.
+Have a listen to [FLOSS Weekly 150: Ledger](http://twit.tv/floss150), recorded 2011/1/26!

 ## Getting started

-To get started with Ledger, you must manage a text file in Ledger’s own textual format.
+To get started with Ledger, add entries to a text file in Ledger’s own textual format.
 Here’s what an entry might look like:

     2006/10/15 Exxon